 Aaero was certainly an enjoyable game providing a solid set of levels to play with gorgeous scenes and intense music to drive it all together.
 The ship handles well and there was a good mix of creative enemies with intense bosses to battle.
 I never felt like progress was halted by the star system in place and there are many more difficult levels present if you'd like extra time with it.
 If you like rhythm based games then this is a solid title and a really exciting one that creates a constant desire to keep playing.
 It might seem difficult at times, but plays itself right along that ledge of frustration quite well.

-Review Done on Aaero for Xbox One
+Aaero Review on Xbox One

 Review Code Provided by Reverb